Exercise of Warrants and Issue of Equity () | aktiencheck.de

 Exercise of Warrants and Issue of Equity

-VAST Resources plc, the AIM-listed mining company with operations in Romania and Zimbabwe, announces that Bracknor Fund Limited ("Bracknor") has given notice to the Company that it elects to convert the remaining 37,500,000 of its warrants ("Warrants") into 37,500,000 ordinary shares of 0.1pence each (the "Warrant Shares") at an exercise price of 0.4 pence per share in accordance with the terms of the Subscription Agreement as announced on 11 October 2016.
-Notice of exercise of the Warrants was received by Vast on 28 February 2017.
+Vast Resources plc, the AIM-listed mining company with interests in Romania and Zimbabwe, announces that Bracknor Fund Limited ("Bracknor") has given notice to the Company that it elects to convert 25,000,000 of its warrants ("Warrants") into 25,000,000 ordinary shares of 0.1pence each (the "Warrant Shares") at an exercise price of 0.4 pence per share in accordance with the terms of the Subscription Agreement as announced on 11 October 2016.
+Notice of exercise of the Warrants was received by Vast on 6 March 2017.

 **ENDS**